Invulu/organic-widgets/README.txt

 === Organic Customizer Widgets ===
 Contributors: jqlee85, itsdavidmorgan, organicthemes, raid33
 Donate link: https://organicthemes.com
-Tags: customizer, widgets, testimonials, portfolio, features, fontawesome, icons, pricing tables, page builder, full-width sections, custom widget areas, slideshows
+Tags: customizer, widgets, testimonials, portfolio, features, fontawesome, icons, pricing tables, page builder, full-width sections, custom widget areas, slideshows, bundle, custom widgets
 Stable tag: 1.0.8
 Requires at least: 4.8
 Tested up to: 4.8
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A collection of custom widgets to be used within the customizer to display and arrange various types of full width content sections, on any page.
+A collection of 12 custom widgets to use within the customizer.
+Display and arrange them as various types of full width content sections on any page.

 == Description ==

-Display and arrange custom widgets as full width content sections on any page — such as post slideshows, testimonials, team members, portfolios, feature lists, pricing tables and more.
+Display and arrange custom widgets as full width content sections on any page — such as post slideshows, testimonials, team members, portfolios, feature lists, pricing tables products and more.
 The widgets are designed to work with virtually any theme or page builder that uses widgets.

 Organic Customizer Widgets introduces several widgets for displaying content in new ways.
 It includes a new page template, that when applied, creates a new widget area on that page.
 This allows the core WordPress customizer to be used like a page builder by adding widgets as content sections to any page.
 Each widget includes basic styles, but will otherwise inherit styles from the active theme.